 15.31 The ability of a firm to assess the money laundering/terrorist financing risks posed by a particular transaction will depend on the amount of information that it has about that transaction and the parties to it.
 This will be determined by the firm's role in the Trade Finance operation.
 The amount of information available to a firm may vary depending on the size/type of the firm and the volume of business that it is handling.
 Where possible when assessing risk, firms may take into consideration the parties involved in the transaction and the countries where they are based, as well as the nature of any goods forming the basis of an underlying commercial transaction.

 15.32 Apart from direct information, firms should have regard to public sources of information that are available at no or minimal direct cost, such as those available on the internet.
-For example, firms may validate bills of lading by reference to the websites of shipping lines, most of whom offer a free facility to track movements of containers.
-By using the unique container reference number, firms may be able to confirm that the container was loaded on a designated vessel and that vessel is undertaking the claimed voyage.
+For example, firms may validate bills of lading by reference to the websites of shipping lines, many of whom offer a free facility to track movements of vessels and containers.
+By using the unique container reference number, firms may be able to confirm that the container was loaded on a designated vessel and that vessel is undertaking the claimed voyage, or validate the unique number.
 The websites of many shipping lines provide details of the current and future voyages being undertaken by their ships and up to date information regarding their precise location.
 Firms would not be expected to investigate commercial transactions outside of their knowledge, although naturally if documentation they see as part of the banking transaction gives rise to suspicion, this should be reported.
+For non-containerised transactions including commodity trades, the vessel can be tracked by its unique International Maritime Organisation (IMO) number using freely available websites.

 15.33 When developing a risk-based strategy firms should consider, but not restrict their consideration to, factors such as the size of the transaction, nature of the transaction, geographical location of the parties and the customer’s business mix.
+Firms are required to undertake periodic assessments of the money laundering and terrorist financing risks (See Part I Chapter 4.11-4.23).
+When carrying out an enterprise-wide risk assessment (EWRA), firms should further consider the following from an inherent risk perspective:

+Correspondent Relationships for Trade Finance – The nature and scale of the risks that arise through correspondent relationships (See 15.42-15.44) maintained for the purposes of supporting trade finance activities with other international financial institutions.

+Non-customer third parties – The risk exposure to non-customer 3rd parties, either via trade finance clients or transactions.
+These may include, but are not limited to, applicants, beneficiaries, brokers, intermediaries, introducers, vessels, ports, money service businesses (MSBs), other non-financial businesses and professions, including professional trustees, legal professionals and financial advisors.

+Types of Commodities/Traded Items – The risk exposure to facilitating trade (via trade finance clients or transactions) of certain types of commodities or items that indicate potentially increased risk.
+These include, for example, oil; arms; precious metals.
+See Part I Chapter 4 Annex 4-II for further detail and definitions.

+Supply Chain – The risk exposure from a firm’s client’s customer base, eg. buyers or suppliers of a customer.
+There may be an increased risk from the counterparties of a client who sources goods from developing markets/sanctioned countries and/or who sells goods to such countries.

 15.34 Firms need to be aware of trade-based money laundering techniques when developing their risk-based strategy and consider how best to mitigate the risks to themselves.
-The FATF has listed some red flag indicators in its June 2006 report, which are reproduced in Annex 15-V.